novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 number of training cycles as `epochs` to learn the right parameters for future predictions.
 1. `predict` allows us to infer target value by giving only `x` data
 1. `reset` cleans model weights, so that it initialises them again upon next training
-1. `currentWeights` and `losses` are giving weights and losses of the last training cycle.
+1. `currentWeights` and `losses` are returning weights and losses of the last training cycle.

 Machine learning model is a stateful thing.
 It keeps list of parameters called weights and biases of type `List[Weight[T]]`.
 These parameters are the heart of the model.
 They are mutating on every training epoch and data batch.